Rep. Simpson's Proposal

 A Restored River

-The proposal includes funding to complete what would be the largest restoration project in the world.
-Removing the four federal dams on the lower Snake River would restore the river to a free-flowing, natural state – an essential step in restoring Idaho’s salmon and steelhead to abundance.
+Removing the four federal dams on the lower Snake River would restore it to a free-flowing, natural state – an essential step in restoring Idaho’s salmon and steelhead to abundance.
+Any serious attempt to create abundant salmon and steelhead runs must include river restoration.
 This action is a critical part of needed efforts to return wild fish to Idaho’s rivers, benefitting river communities, Tribes, and Idahoans.

 Affordable, Reliable Energy

-Billions of dollars are allocated to building new, renewable energy facilities in the region, many potentially located in Idaho.
-These investments would improve the affordability, reliability, and security of Idaho’s electricity infrastructure, create thousands of jobs, and bring significant investment to rural communities.
-Investments would be made in the region’s transmission system, improving grid safety, optimizing the system to meet the region’s needs, and connecting more of the West.
+New renewable energy facilities must be built in the region to replace the energy generated by the lower Snake River dams.
+These investments would improve Idaho’s electricity infrastructure’s affordability, reliability, and security, create thousands of jobs, and bring significant investment to rural communities.
+Investments should also be made in the region’s transmission system, improving grid safety, optimizing the system to meet the region’s needs, and connecting more of the West.

 Efficient, Economic Transportation

-Rail, highway, and storage infrastructure that has been neglected for decades would be overhauled to foster economic and efficient transportation of grains and other agricultural products from Idaho and eastern Washington.
-Targeted investments in the regional transportation network would improve safety and support farmers as they grow food for the world.
+Rail, highway, and storage infrastructure that has been neglected for decades should be overhauled to foster economic and efficient transportation of grains and other agricultural products from Idaho and eastern Washington.
+These targeted investments in the regional transportation network would improve safety and support farmers as they grow food for the world.

 Clean Water